 I see no good in killing my own folks in this battle.

 न काङ्क्षे विजयं कृष्ण न च राज्यं सुखानि च | किं नो राज्येन गोविन्द किं भोगैर्जीवितेन वा ||१- ३२||

 na kankshe vijayam krshna na cha raajyam sukhaani cha kim no rajyena govinda kim bhogair jivitena va (SBG 1:32)

 I do not desire victory O Krishna, nor do I want a kingdom or comforts; of what use is sovereignty to us, O Govinda (Bhagavan Krishna), or pleasures or even life itself?

 येषामर्थे काङ्क्षितं नो राज्यं भोगाः सुखानि च | त इमेऽवस्थिता युद्धे प्राणांस्त्यक्त्वा धनानि च ||१- ३३||

 yeshaam arthe kaankshitam no raajyam bhogaaha sukhaani cha ta ime ‘vasthithaa yuddhe praanaam-styaktva dhanaani cha (SBG 1:33)

 All those for whose sake we desire sovereignty, enjoyments and pleasures are gathered here, ready to give up their lives and wealth.

-Although these people, whose minds are taken over by greed, see no evil in destroying their family, and sin in being hostile towards friends, why should we O Janardana, knowing very well that destroying family is wrong, not stay away from sinning.
+Although these people, whose minds are taken over by greed, see no evil in destroying their family, and sin in being hostile towards friends, why should we O Janardana, knowing very well that destroying the family is wrong, not stay away from sin?